Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Introduction

-This could be viewed as a non-homogeneous analogue of a theorem that Shah proves in a homogeneous setting \cite[Thm.
+This could be viewed as a non-homogeneous counterpart of a theorem that Shah proves in a homogeneous setting \cite[Thm.
 3.7.6]{KSS handbook}.
-The following result also has an analogue in the homogeneous setting (see \cite[\S 3.7]{KSS handbook}):
+The following result also has an analog in the homogeneous setting (see \cite[\S 3.7]{KSS handbook}):